26 Amazing Hidden Gems in Rome You Won’t Find in a Guidebook

 Unlock the secrets of the Aventine Keyhole, and discover a view that will forever be etched in your memory.
 Don’t miss this extraordinary opportunity to witness Rome’s hidden gem and experience the magic that lies beyond the keyhole.

-In addition to the view, the Aventine Hill is also a great place to relax and enjoy the outdoors.
-There are a number of gardens and parks on the hill, as well as a number of cafes and restaurants.
+In addition to the view, Aventine Hill is also a great place to relax and enjoy the outdoors.
+There are a number of gardens and parks on the hill, as well as many cafes and restaurants.

 13. Palazzo Colonna